 This is just a sliver of what awaits you when you embark on a self-discovery tour to India.
 A truly dedicated traveler could spend her whole life exploring the subcontinent and still touch only a fraction of it.
 Whatever region you decide to travel to India solo, you’ll come away enchanted, changed, and glad you undertook the adventure!

 Tours in India

 If you are feeling apprehensive about travelling solo or unsure of India trip planning it yourself, sometimes taking a tour for part or all of your trip can give you the confidence you need before travelling India alone.
 I have personally used G Adventures and recommend them as a solo female friendly company.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

-Adventures range from a 3 day Varanasi Independent Adventure to a 33 day Kolkata to Kochi by Rail tour, seeing the best of India.
+G Adventures India tours range from a 3 day Varanasi Independent Adventure to a 33 day Kolkata to Kochi by Rail tour, seeing the best of India.
 One of their most popular tours for solos is the 15 day Rajasthan Adventure which includes the Taj Mahal, a visit to the City Palace in Udaipur, and a sunset camel ride in Pushkar.
 If you have 21 days, they also offer a 3 week tour of India from the north to the south.